it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Boundary_Protection_Requirements.md

 ### Limit Access to Trusted IP Address Ranges

-By applying a whitelist of known trusted IP addresses this allows organizations to greatly reduce their attack surface.
+By applying an allowlist of known trusted IP addresses this allows organizations to greatly reduce their attack surface.

->This can be done using a network firewall at the parameter of your election network.
+>This can be done using a network firewall at the perimeter of your election network.
 Preventing access from known malicious IP addresses can be done for all election applications, even public facing ones.
 The Election Infrastructure Information Sharing and Analysis Center (EI-ISAC) provides list of known malicious IP addresses.

 Applies to: Hosted components